Marijuana Addiction Treatment

 Intensive Outpatient Program (IOP)

-The Intensive Outpatient Program (IOP) is a program that is most often recommended for patients with a moderate addiction.
+The Intensive Outpatient Program (IOP) is a program that is most often recommended for patients with moderate addiction.
 While attending this program, you can tend to your daily responsibilities and live in your own home.
 However, you will still need to attend frequent rehab sessions a few hours a day, a few times a week.
+This is the “middle ground” as far as outpatient program intensities go.
+Most people who develop a strong marijuana addiction will get the most benefit from IOP treatment.
+Do note that you can, at any point, change the intensity of your treatment program.
+Provided, of course, that this is in your best interest.
+If you want to change your intensity level, the best thing is to talk to your addiction specialist and figure out whether that is the best choice for you.

 Outpatient Program (OP)